FMCorz/moodle-block_xp/README.md

 How to use one block for all courses
 ------------------------------------

 In order to gather experience points from all the courses a student is participating in, you have to set the admin setting _Where are experience points used?_ to 'For the whole site'.
-This setting is located under "Site administration > Plugins > Blocks > Level Up".
+This setting is located under "Site administration > Plugins > Blocks > Level Up XP".
 Once set, any block newly or previously added will display the total experience points of your student.

 Todo
 ----